spotinst/help/src/docs/eco/gcp-tutorials/view-your-savings.md

 During the first setup of the Eco Google Cloud dashboard, data from the past 90 days is loaded and then updated daily going forward.

-By default, the dashboard shows all loaded data from Google Cloud that Eco Azure has available.
-You can limit the data shown in the dashboard by time, regoin, and service.
+By default, the dashboard shows all loaded data from Google Cloud that Eco Google Cloud has available.
+You can limit the data shown in the dashboard by time, region, and service.

 You can see summary data for:

 - Total committed use discount savings.
 This is the total saved for the selected time period.
 - Current monthly commitment.
-This is the total commiteed use for the current month.
+This is the total committed use for the current month.
 - MTD savings.
 This is the total savings from the first day of this month to the most recent update.

 ## Savings over Time